bytebase/bytebase.com-old/content/docs/get-started/configure-workspace/add-an-instance.md

 ## Configure read-only connection

 To separate from admin connection, you can configure a read-only connection used by SQL Editor once an instance is added.
-This separation can be configured at the level of role access control level or replication instance level.
+This separation can be configured at the database user/role access control level or replication instance level.

 1. Create a new role with read-only access or a read-replica instance.
 1. Click **Create** on **Connection info**.